blu-bird/blubird/README.md

 **BIG NOTE: Redefinition of `\bf`:** You shouldn't be using this anyway, so I've repurposed it to be the shorthand for `\mathbf`.

 ### Sets of Numbers
 All common sets of numbers (the naturals, integers, rationals, reals, complex, etc.) have macros.
 For example, the integers are `\ZZ`.
+The set of n x m matrices also now has a shortcut - Mat(n, m) can be written as `\mat(n, m)`.

 ### Complex Number Operators
 Real and imaginary part operators don't look super ugly, capitalized for principal-valued functions for Log and Arg.